 The 2011 Certified EIR finds that renovation and reuse of existing on-site buildings could result in asbestos, polychlorinated biphenyls (PCBs), mercury, or lead-based paint exposure, which would be potentially significant but mitigatable impacts (Impacts 10-2 and 10-3 and Mitigation Measures 10-2 and 10-3).
-These buildings are not located on Blocks K, L, M, O, or P. Therefore, the proposed project would not contribute to these impacts.
+These buildings are not located on Blocks Q and R. Therefore, the proposed project would not contribute to these impacts.

-The City finds that the proposed project will not result in any new significant hazards or hazardous materials impacts that were not examined in the 2011 Certified EIR, and that none of the circumstances that would require preparation of an addendum or a subsequent or supplemental EIR under CEQA exists.
+The City finds that the proposed project will not result in any new, significant hazards and hazardous materials impacts that were not examined in the 2011 Certified EIR, and that none of the circumstances that would require preparation of an addendum or a subsequent or supplemental EIR under CEQA exists.